oemekaogala/generating-managing-test-data/README.md

 Before you open the iOS workspace, you must first start the local server.

 ```
-cd generating-managing-test-data
+$ cd generating-managing-test-data
-npm start
+$ npm start
 ```

-> `npm start` will install the lastest node modules and well as start up the local server on port 8080.
+> `$ npm start` will install the lastest node modules and well as start up the local server on port 8080.

 At this point, you can go to `localhost:8080/sample-data` with any browser or a program like [Postman](https://www.getpostman.com) to view the JSON pretty printed.